fanicia/security-notes/notes/metasploit.md

 ```
 Also, keep in mind that it's worth attempting staged payloads if the unstaged one doesn't work (and vise versa).
 e.g. when `windows/x64/shell_reverse_tcp` doesn't work, it's worth it to give  `windows/x64/shell/reverse_tcp` a try.
+And also give the 32-bit version a try.
+I have seen examples of the 64-bit version just not working for some reason.

 ## encoding